Gifted Girls Only - Off the Deep End

 Hailey used the ratty tissue to swipe at the tears on her cheeks.
 “Thanks.
 You know, the other neighbors always gave me grief about the noise Perry and I made.
 Yazmin was the only one who reached out.
 Now you guys are here right when I need you, like angels.”

 Our gifted-girls-only weekend broke up after our visit with Hailey and Yazmin.
 My friends took off for Sean’s house.
 I spent the rest of the morning cleaning, then hauled a basket of wash to the community laundry room.
 My phone buzzed as I sat watching my towels spin in the dryer.
 I opened the text from Allison.

 I pulled up the local news channel’s page on my phone.

 Wakulla Springs Man Charged in Love Triangle Shooting Death

 Gilbert Blaisdale, 42, has been charged in Saturday night’s shooting death of Perry Bachman, a local bank manager.
 According to Blaisdale’s girlfriend, Eleanor Parker, she dated both men.
 On Saturday afternoon, Blaisdale confronted Parker about her relationship with Bachman and threatened to kill them both.
 Parker immediately sought refuge with family members but did not notify the police of the threat.

 Bachman’s body was found at five-twenty this morning by joggers who noticed a hand protruding from a dumpster.
 Bachman had been shot twice.

 Details were sparse but confirmed Hailey Bachman was in the clear.
-She was still in for a rough time with the media, though so I made a pan of brownies and dropped them off with Yazmin.
+She was in for a rough time with the media, though.
+I made her made a pan of brownies and dropped them with Yazmin.
 It was the neighborly thing to do.